plebbit/plebbit-js/README.md

 Comment (IPFS file) {
   ...Publication,
   subplebbitIpnsName: string, // required to prevent malicious subplebbits republishing as original and helps faster loading subplebbit info for comment direct linking
-  postCid: string, // helps faster loading post info for comment direct linking
+  postCid: string, // helps faster loading post info for comment direct linking, should be added by the subplebbit owner, not author
   parentCommentCid: string, // same as postCid for top level comments
   content: string,
   previousCommentCid: string, // each post is a linked list